Primer Grants

 Amount awarded: $32,094

 It is well over a hundred years since the invention of the electrocardiogram (ECG), yet shortcomings in the diagnosis and monitoring of heart disease incorporating this technology have not been satisfactorily addressed, until now.
 We will develop a novel ECG system that utilises our innovative AI software platform and a portable ECG patch to monitor heart rate for up to 96 hours continuously.
 This platform can detect heart abnormalities and disease more efficiently than conventional ECG and prevent errors by eliminating the need for manual reading and interpretation.
 We will be able to provide cardiovascular disease (CVD) patients with convenient and remote real-time diagnosis and monitoring that they can access regardless of their location in New Zealand.
+This funding will support recruitment of Māori for the study to ensure that the technology we are developing works for them.

 2021